MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-card-visual-new-format-settings.md

 ---
-title: Card visual format settings
+title: (New) card visual format settings
-description: This document explains all available Format settings for Card visuals in Power BI Desktop and Power BI Service.
+description: This article provides a clear overview of all available Format settings for the (new) card visual in Power BI Desktop.
 author: JaedenArmstrong
 ms.author: miguelmyers
 ms.reviewer: